ashutoshsamal/Yelp_dataset_ETL/README.md

 ### Inremental load of final table

--> As we have delta data(i.e All changes from the last run) in the stage table we can perform incremental load and update the final tabel
+-> As we have delta data(i.e All changes from the last run) in the stage table we can perform incremental load and update the final table

 -> I have maintained a final snapshot table to store the current state of all the records we update the records in this table incrementally.

---> hive command for this steps : /src/main/scala/yelpdata/hive/ingestion/stage_to_final/business_stg_to_final_hive.sh
+-> Hive commands for this step : /src/main/scala/yelpdata/hive/ingestion/stage_to_final/business_stg_to_final_hive.sh

 ### Preserving historical changes of the data